 The artist forces the viewers to reexamine the impact of consumerism and popular culture

 He has influenced some younger artists such as Damien Hirst (for example, in Hirst’s Hymn, an 18 ft (5.5 m) version of a 14 in (0.36 m) anatomical toy), Jack Daws, Matthieu Laurette and Mona Hatoum.
 In turn, his extreme enlargement of mundane objects owes a debt to Claes Oldenburg and Coosje van Bruggen.
 Much of his work also was influenced by artists working in Chicago during his study at the Art Institute, including Jim Nutt, Ed Paschke, and H. C. Westermann.

-Jeff Koons lives and works in New York City and his hometown York, Pennsylvania.
+Jeff Koons lives and works in New York City.

 All images used for illustrative purposes only.